Social Sciences Major

 SS156 / World Political Systems in Practice

 This course compares a wide range of representative countries from both democracies and non-democracies, and examines the ways in which people act individually and collectively within these countries to achieve their goals.
+Students mainly learn how institutions (formal and informal rules) shape outcomes by influencing diverse agent interactions in political processes that are created by various structural factors.
 Ultimately, students learn how political systems operate in practice and why they have different outcomes, such as corruption/transparency, political stability/instability, low/high inequality, security/insecurity, and low/high socio-economic standards.

 SS162 / Personal and Social Motivation

-What is the best way to motivate others?
 How can we effectively change our own habits and behaviors?
-As these ideas have become better understood, they are being used to help people adopt more beneficial practices across many domains such as healthy eating, exercising, and saving for retirement.
-Is it ethical to consciously persuade those around us?
-Drawing on personality psychology, cognitive psychology, and social psychology, gain a better understanding of what motivates us, and learn why specific ways to influence people's beliefs and behavior are most effective in certain contexts.
+What is the best way to motivate and persuade others?
+Is it ethical to consciously motivate or persuade those around us?
+As the answers to these questions have become better understood, they are being used to help people adopt more beneficial practices across many fields such as medicine, business, and environmental activism.
+Drawing on personality psychology, health psychology, cognitive psychology, and social psychology, we gain a better understanding of what motivates us and learn why specific ways to influence people's beliefs and behavior are most effective in certain contexts.

 SS164 / Global Development and Applied Economics